lowejosh/generative/README.md

-# Generative Art Gallery
+# Generative Gallery

-A collection of interactive generative art pieces built with React, TypeScript, and p5.js.
+A collection of interactive generative pieces built with React, TypeScript, and p5.js.

 ## Live Demo